-In the endeavour towards advanced autonomous microrobots, we also address the emergence of intelligent behaviours in microscale physical systems.
+In the endeavour toward advanced autonomous microrobots, we also address the emergence of intelligent behaviours in microscale physical systems.
 Our microrobots will rely on the physical and chemical interaction with the environment, and complex behaviours will emerge (in a predictable and programmable way) from the complex interplay of the reactions of their constitutive materials to the environments.
-This will pave the way towards a transformative bottom-up approach for robotics and embodied intelligent systems.
+This will pave the way toward a transformative bottom-up approach for robotics and embodied intelligent systems.